idp2p/idp2p/README.md

-# idp2p(experimental)
+# IDP2P(experimental)

+## Description

 > Everything about you, nothing about you

-> `idp2p` is a peer-to-peer identity protocol and network which enables a controller to store own proofs.
-It is also did method ```did:p2p```.In another words, it is ipfs of decentralized identity.
+> `IDP2P` is a peer-to-peer identity protocol and network which enables a controller to store its own proofs.
+It is also did method ```did:p2p```.
+In other words, it is ipfs of decentralized identity.

 ## Background